 Treatment and risk management

 Year-round parasite prevention is important as different types can strike during different seasons.
 Zoonotic parasites can be transmitted to humans directly or through environmental exposure.
-To protect both your pets and your family it’s important to practice good personal hygiene, clean up your pet’s faeces regularly, and perform annual testing.
+To protect both your pets and your family it’s important to practice good personal hygiene and clean up your pet’s faeces regularly.
 A year-round parasite control program for your pets is essential, so speak to our vet team about putting yours in place, today.